The health benefits of making smoothies

 - 1 Cucumber

-- 1-2 pieces fruit such as blueberries, blackberries, strawberries, cranberries, cherries, pomegranates, cantaloupe, lemons, limes, and oranges.
+- fresh or frozen fruit such as blueberries, blackberries, strawberries, cranberries, cherries, pomegranates, cantaloupe, lemons, limes, and oranges.

-- 1 handful of greens: kale, romaine, spinach, chard, watercress, etc
+- 2 handfuls of greens: kale, romaine, spinach, chard, watercress, etc

 - 1 avocado